RWS/dxa-flexible-campaign-content/README.md

 DXA.NET:

-1. If you do not have a DXA.NET setup (for SDL Tridion Sites 9.x) you can easily do this by following the instructions given here: [Installing the web application (.NET)](https://docs.sdl.com/784837/748556/sdl-digital-experience-accelerator-2-2/installing-the-------------dxa--net-web-application-for-------------tridion-sites)
+1. If you do not have a DXA.NET setup (for Tridion Sites 9.x) you can easily do this by following the instructions given here: [Installing the web application (.NET)](https://docs.sdl.com/784837/748556/sdl-digital-experience-accelerator-2-2/installing-the-------------dxa--net-web-application-for-------------tridion-sites)
 2. Either open up the solution 'dotnet/SDL.DXA.Modules.CampaignContent.sln' or add the VS project under the directory 'dotnet' to your Visual Studio solution
 4. Set the environment variable %DXA_SITE_DIR% to point to your DXA Site path (in visual studio or in your IIS instance)
 5. Restart Visual studio and rebuild the solution.
 Verify so the CampaignContent Area and DLLs are copied to your site folder